ianbarry02/phoenix/README.md

 Now, the index.html file you downloaded earlier will include the code parsed from your Word document and your desired title.
 To host your website with GitHub Pages, follow the instructions below:

 1. Create a new GitHub repository.
 Make sure it is a public repository.
-2. Upload your index.html, script.js, and styles.css files to the new repository.
+2. Upload your index.html and script.js files to the new repository.
 3. Under the repository Settings (which you can navigate to using the bar at the top of the page), navigate to the "Pages" tab on the left.
 4. Under the "Build and Deployment" heading, make sure "Source" is set to "Deploy from a branch" and "Branch" is set to "main".
 Click "Save".
 5. It might take a few minutes for your site to be published.
 Refresh the page.
 Eventually, you will see a banner at the top that says, "Your site is live at ...".
 Click the link to view your site!